When Denver could finally start to dry out from the rain

 Monday and Tuesday will start off the week with cool temperatures in the mid-60s and afternoon showers.

-However, storm chances will be much smaller on Wednesday and Thursday with more sunshine peaking through.
+However, storm chances will be much smaller on Wednesday and Thursday with more sunshine peeking through.

 And finally, by the weekend temperatures will be more seasonal with highs in the low-80s.
 Pinpoint Meteorologist Travis Michels said there are still chances for rain, but they are a lot lower than we have seen in the past 12 days.